ideabosque/netsuite_graphql_engine/README.md

 Each key represents a GraphQL resolver function, and the associated value is the name of the asynchronous function that handles potentially time-consuming tasks, such as interacting with the NetSuite API.

+### ASYNC_FUNCTION_NAME

+This specifies the AWS Lambda function responsible for executing asynchronous calls.

 ### Sample Configuration

 To help you get started quickly, here's a sample configuration script that sets up the NetSuite GraphQL Engine using environment variables and the `netsuitemappings_soap.json` file: